Mayo Clinic heart transplant surgeons have performed hundreds of procedures since the heart transplant program began in 1988.

 A total of 27 heart transplants were performed at Mayo Clinic in Florida in 2019.
 More than 350 heart transplants and nine heart-lung transplants have been completed since the program began in 2001.
 Mayo surgeons have performed combined transplants, such as heart-kidney and heart-lung-liver transplants.

+A total of 28 heart transplants were performed at Mayo Clinic in Minnesota in 2019.
 Mayo Clinic's outcomes for heart transplantation compare favorably with national norms.
 Doctors at Mayo Clinic in Minnesota have transplanted more than 710 adult and pediatric patients, including both isolated heart transplants and combined transplants such as heart-liver, heart-kidney and others.
 The program began in 1988.

 Each of the links below connects to an external site, the Scientific Registry of Transplant Recipients, which provides many metrics gathered from transplant programs across the United States.